tdiderich/runzero-custom-integrations/extreme-cloud-iq/README.md

     - Use the `access_key` field for your ExtremeCloud IQ username.
     - Use the `access_secret` field for your ExtremeCloud IQ password.
 3. [Create the Custom Integration](https://console.runzero.com/custom-integrations/new).
-    - Add a Name and Icon for the integration (e.g., "ExtremeCloud IQ").
+    - Add a Name and Icon for the integration (e.g., "ExtremeCloudIQ").
     - Toggle `Enable custom integration script` and paste in the finalized script.
     - Click `Validate` to ensure the script syntax is correct.
     - Click `Save` to create the Custom Integration.